CybSekFR/AckBoard/README.md

 - **Styling**: Tailwind CSS (via CDN) for a sleek, modern "Dark NOC" aesthetic
 - **Graph Engine**: Vis-Network
 - **Icons**: Lucide Icons & Custom inline SVGs

-## 💡 Use Cases
-- **Penetration Testing**: Quickly visualize the footprint of a target network and identify vulnerable services.
-- **IT Audits**: Generate clean network maps for compliance reports or infrastructure reviews.
-- **CTF / Homelab**: Visually map out your HackTheBox networks or home lab subnets.

 ## 📝 License
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute as you see fit.